Proper Use of High Beam and Low Beam Headlights

 Remember to Slow Down

-Remember, when you drive in bad weather and/or only your low beam headlights turned on, you must slow down.
+Remember, when you drive in bad weather and/or with only your low beam headlights turned on, you must slow down.
 You must also increase the following distance since you cannot stop quickly.

 Never overdrive your headlights and always keep a safe following distance.